icoderarely/NexVim/README.md

 6. **Open a pull request** on GitHub.
 Be sure to explain your changes clearly.

 We follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/) and encourage all participants to be respectful and inclusive.

+## 🚧 Work in Progress

+- [ ] Add documents explaining which plugins are used and what do they do.